 Are you stressed because you lost your license in Ontario?
-After a DUI in Ontario, the shock sets in fast—your driver’s license is gone, you get a hefty fine, your car gets towed to some unknown location, and your entire routine is wrecked.
+After a DUI in Ontario, the shock sets in fast.
+Your driver’s license is gone, you get a hefty fine, your car gets towed to some unknown location, and your entire routine is wrecked.

-It hits even harder if you drive for work, have kids to shuttle around, or live somewhere in Ontario without decent transit.
+It hits even harder if you drive to work, have kids to shuttle around, or live somewhere in Ontario without decent transit.
 But getting your license back isn’t impossible.
 It’s just a process.
 It’s frustrating, but if you handle it properly, you can get back on the road legally without making things worse.

 What Actually Happens When You Lost Your License In Ontario